SasaKuruppuarachchi/isaacsim_ros2_drone/README.md

    > Secondary screens could freeze due to a bug in Nvidia driver.
 Disconnect and reconnect the HDMI
    > If Isaac sim failed to launch please post the log in issues section

-6. Attach to docker in new terminal
+6. Attach to docker in new terminal to build and launch Px4_Auopilot
    ```bash
    docker exec -it isaac-sim-ros2 bash
    ```